 TIP 2 | Patch it together

-After refrigerating the dough overnight, it was time to roll it out and shape it into the tart pan.
-Maybe I needed to have added just a touch more water, but instead of rolling out into a round, the dough kept cracking as it got thinner.
-And as I attempted to wrap the flattened dough around my rolling pin to place into the tart pan, the cracking just got worse.
-The dough basically fell all over in pieces.
+After refrigerating the dough overnight, it was time to roll and shape it into the tart pan.
+Instead of rolling out into a smooth round, the dough cracked as it got thinner and as I attempted to wrap the flattened dough around my rolling pin to place into the pan, the cracking just got worse.
+The dough practically fell apart.

-This is when I discovered that what I thought was it's biggest downfall (softened butter) was actually it biggest asset.
-Unlike most tart dough, this dough is incredibly forgiving.
-Since most dough calls for cold butter, you have to work with chilled the dough very quickly; as soon as it starts to warm, the dough gets gummy and hard to shape.
-Since the butter in this dough was incorporated at room temperature, it mixed extremely well into the dough, making it easy to patch together seamlessly.
+This is when I discovered that what I thought was it's biggest downfall (softened butter) was actually its biggest asset: this dough is incredibly forgiving.
+Since classic pie dough calls for cold butter, you have to work the chilled the dough very quickly; as soon as it starts to warm it becomes gummy and hard to shape.
+Since the butter in this recipe was incorporated at room temperature, it mixed extremely well into the dough, making it easy to patch together seamlessly.

-Giving up on placing a perfectly smooth dough into the tart pan, we patched and press the dough together and by the end, it looked absolutely beautiful and well-shape, formed into all of the nooks and crannies of the pan.
+Giving up on placing a perfectly smooth dough into the tart pan, we patched and pressed the dough together and by the end, it looked absolutely beautiful and well-shaped, fitting into all of the nooks and crannies of the pan.
 If you're making this at home, ditch the rolling out process and just immediately start pressing the dough bit by bit into your pan and then chill overnight.

 Tip 3 | Chill The Shaped Dough

 This isn't a departure from her recipe, but it needs to be emphasized and applies to most crust recipes.
 After you shape your crust into its pan, make sure you chill it for at least 30 minutes in the freezer or a few hours in the fridge (up to overnight).
 This firms up the dough, preventing it from sinking or losing shape during baking.
 And as you can see below, the crust held its shape very well after it's bake.